kirillsaidov/news_sent/README.md

 # news_sent
-The purpose of this project is to provided sentiment analysis over news collected from Google.
+The purpose of this project is to provide sentiment analytics over news collected from Google.

 ### download_google_news.py
 Downloads latest news for the past 2 days.
 Displays a tiny report of the collected news data.